-For All Snow Conditions Wear No Fog Mask for Snowmobile Safety…
+No Fog Mask Improves Snowmobile Vision & Safety…

-Sure, my No Fog makes me look like a bank robber when I take my helmet off, but this neat bit of neoprene engineering has a nosepiece that adjusts snuggly to the shape of my schnozz.
-Its deflector flap is long enough to push even my hottest air down and away from my visor and lenses – regardless of whether I breathe through my nose or mouth (A No Fog Mask has both nose and mouth holes.).
+Sure, my No Fog makes me look like a bank robber when I take my helmet off.
+But this neat bit of neoprene engineering has a nosepiece that adjusts snuggly to the shape of my schnozz.
+Its deflector flap is long enough to push even my hottest air down and away from my visor and lenses.
+This occurs regardless of whether I breathe through my nose or mouth (A No Fog Mask has both nose and mouth holes.)

-Meanwhile, the cut of the neoprene hugs my cheeks to seal out any air escape from that area.
-The result, as their name says, is no fog, even when I’m wearing eyeglasses – as long as I rest the bridge of my glasses outside on the surface of the N0 Fog nosepiece, not inside on the bridge of my nose (doing so breaks the seal and places my lenses directly in hot breath’s way).
+Meanwhile, the cut of the neoprene hugs my cheeks.
+This seals out any air escape from that area.
+The result, as their name says, is no fog, even when I’m wearing eyeglasses.
+This works as long as I rest the bridge of my glasses outside on the surface of the N0 Fog nosepiece, not inside on the bridge of my nose (doing so breaks the seal and places my lenses directly in hot breath’s way).

-No Fog Masks come in a variety of configurations that work in all snow conditions and for any kind of snowmobile tours, including Gaitor™ (with integrated balaclava), Xtreme™ (with integrated neck curtain) and High Performance.
-They are fitted by neck size and it’s important to get one that’s not too big for you, because then it won’t be snug enough against your face to seal in and deflect away your breath.
+No Fog Masks come in a variety of configurations.
+They work in all snow conditions and for any kind of snowmobile tours They include Gaitor™ (with integrated balaclava), Xtreme™ (with integrated neck curtain) and High Performance.
+These masks are fitted by neck size and it’s important to get one that’s not too big for you.
+Because then it won’t be snug enough against your face to seal in and deflect away your breath.

-Here’s a storage tip: save the white nose piece insert that comes in a new mask package.
-When storing your No Fog Mask between rides or seasons, help maintain the shape of the breath deflector by flipping it up and inserting the packaging insert as shown on the drawing on the back of the header card (basically storing it as shipped in the original package).
+Here’s a storage tip.
+Save the white nose piece insert that comes in a new mask package.
+When storing your No Fog Mask between rides or seasons, it help maintain the shape of the breath deflector.Do so by flipping it up and inserting the packaging insert as shown on the drawing on the back of the header card (basically storing it as shipped in the original package).